 - get an Elf on the Shelf

-- get an advent calendar
+- do a scavenger hunt advent calendar

 - put up Christmas decorations together